ccrma/chugins/DbAbcFile/readme.md

 Because this implementation is not targeting the _creation_ of MIDI files, this codebase diverged significantly from the original system.
-Here, the goal is to build up a "complete" characterization of the abc score such that it can be "performed" by repeated calls to the `read` method.
-Perhaps the most significant code divergence is due to the re-entrancy requirements associated with the goal to support multiple abc files in a single ChucK process.
+Here, the goal is to build up a "complete" characterization of the abc score such that it can be "performed" by repeated calls to a `read` method.
+Perhaps the most significant code divergence is due to the re-entrancy requirements associated with the goal to support multiple abc files+tracks in a single ChucK process.

 Converting the 25 year-old C codebase to C++ made it easier to ensure that parser and store contexts were fully encapsulated.
 Needless to say, this was a great deal of code-jockeying and so the current state of affairs is far from ideal.
 Part of this is due to the divergence of requirements.
 Specifically, the line between AbcStore and AbcGenMidi is awkward and subject to reworking.
+There are many 1990's era "warts" that could be removed.

 ## ChucK usage

 In the context of ChucK, a single voice within a score can be performed by a single instrument in a single shred.
-Following the design of Chuck's MidiFile UGen,  you can create multiple shreds to perform the entire score.
+Following the design of Chuck's MidiFile UGen,  you can create multiple shreds to perform a multitrack score.
 We employ the MidiMsg datatype to convey the current state of the performance to the client.
 It's up to you to "act" upon the MidiMsg.
 Again, following MidiFile, a non-zero `when` field indicates that there is nothing to do